JordanAbacus/stable-app-docs/index.md

 In addition to helping riders find camera-monitored parking spots (Stables), the app also provides a painless way to [Log Parking](overview/logging-parking.md), which can be useful to prove that your vehicle was properly locked up prior to a theft occurring.

 To log parking, the rider can open the Log Parking page and quickly snap a photo of your locked-up vehicle before walking away from it.
-The app securely stores a record of the parking—including the photo, the location, and the current date and time—that can be referred to later, if necessary.
+The app securely stores a record of the parking, including:

+- the photo of your locked-up vehicle
+- its location
+- the current date and time
+- info about the registered vehicle, including a photo of the vehicle and its serial number (if you chose to register them)
+- the registered lock

+In the event of a theft, you can easily obtain this information by having the parking record emailed to yourself, or by emailing us at records@stablemobility.io

 ### Why should I log parking?